alexisvisco/tensorflow-rest/README.md

-# tensorflow-image-rest
+# Tensorflow-REST
-Tensorflow image classifier with rest api !
+Tensorflow image classifier with a rest api ! (customisable)

 ## Description